Homepage > Journal > Design problem: Usability vs. Desirability

 Usability, as a narrower term, refers to the efficiency and effectiveness of task performance.
 It's easier to "track," express numerically, and capture with concrete measures and metrics.

-It is worth remembering the dependencies that occur between these traits.
-A product that has maximal Usability is not always Desirable.
-However, a Desirable product almost always has high Usability.
+It's worth remembering the dependencies that occur between these traits.
+A product that has maximal usability isn't always desirable.
+However, a desirable product almost always has high usability.

 All you need to do is look at a store shelf with hammers.
-Their aesthetic, presentation, and how they are packaged refer to our emotional needs.
-And in fact, there is no need for hammers to have Usability and Desirability simultaneously.
+Their aesthetic, presentation, and packaging refer to our emotional needs.
+In fact, there is no need for hammers to be usable and desirable simultaneously.

-And what's important, for users, both traits usually merge into one, and the product is what they want it to be.
-So, it's not a matter of choice or making out of Usability and Desirability the main lure (although that often happens).
+What's important for users is that both traits usually merge into one, and the product is what they want it to be.
+So, it's not a matter of choice or making usability and desirability the main lure (although that often happens).
 It's a matter of achieving the best possible effect in all dimensions.
 You can't think about a choice but rather about complementarity.

-In theory, the matter seems straightforward, but it sometimes looks different in practice.
+The matter seems straightforward in theory but sometimes looks different in practice.
 It's not just an issue of theoretical ideals, design patterns, or best practices but also the dynamic of collaboration within a team and between the customer and UX agency.

 If the hammer hammers nails, why should you invest in its appearance and qualities beyond functionality?
-The answer seems as obvious and straightforward as difficult to understand.
+The answer seems as obvious and straightforward as challenging to understand.

-Only the combined effect of Usability, Utility, Desirability, and Brand Experience makes it possible to compete successfully, increase sales, build brand image, improve indicators (e.g., ROI), and deepen the loyalty of customers.
+Only the combined effect of usability, utility, desirability, and brand experience makes it possible to compete successfully, increase sales, build brand image, improve indicators (e.g., ROI), and deepen customer loyalty.

-Usability or Desirability of applications?
+Usability or desirability of applications?
 Now you know that it's an artificial problem.
-Usability and Desirability in UX are not a matter of choice but complementarity.
+Usability and desirability in UX aren't a matter of choice but complementarity.

 • Reduction of rarely used functionalities, an overabundance of information, distractors (elements that disrupt the focus of attention), and form fields